Home

 If all requirements are complete, institutional scholarships and grants will automatically be applied to your account at the rate of 50% for fall semester and 50% for spring semester prior to the first billing for each term.

-Assuming that you have completed the appropriate forms for the Federal Direct Loan, Federal PLUS Loan, and alternative loans, the funds are usually electronically wired to your student account prior to the start of each semester.
+Assuming that you have completed the appropriate forms for the Federal Direct Loan, Federal PLUS Loan, and alternative loans, the funds are usually electronically wired to your student account no sooner than 10 days prior to the start of the term.

 How will outside scholarships affect my financial aid?

-As required by federal regulations, the award from the college may be reduced to reflect additional resources such as outside scholarships.
-Grants or scholarships from the college will not be reduced unless the total of all awards exceeds the cost of attendance.
-Instead the student's loans and/or student employment award may need to be adjusted.
+As required by federal regulations, the offer from the institution may be reduced to reflect additional resources such as outside scholarships.
+Grants or scholarships from CSB+SJU will not be reduced unless the total of all aid exceeds the cost of attendance.
+Instead the student’s loans and/or student employment offer may need to be adjusted.

 Can my academic scholarships be increased if my grades improve?